Juan López de Hoyos

 Juan López de Hoyos (1511–1583) was a Spanish schoolmaster and writer who lived during the Renaissance.
-He was the only known the teacher of Miguel de Cervantes, whom he calls "my beloved disciple".
+He was the only known teacher of Miguel de Cervantes, whom he calls "my beloved disciple".
 He also edited the volume in which Cervantes' first published works (poems) appeared, a commemorative work on the life of Philip II of Spain's wife, Elisabeth of Valois.